Gavin-McCormick/watttime/windfriendly/README.md

 * Build equivalents to "today" and "averageday" views into standard API
 * Refactor BPAParser to make its interface more like other parsers
 * Add <code>date_extracted</code> field to CAISO and NE models
-* Change "update" view and parsers to take date arguments to allow easier backfilling of data (maybe using POST calls)
+* Change "update" view and parsers to take date arguments to allow easier backfilling of data (maybe using POST requests)
 * Make qs.best_guess_points() return QuerySet not list